 Gonzaga welcomes applications from international students, who make up a valued part of the University’s student body.
 Since 1969, Gonzaga has been authorized by the Federal government to issue both I-20’s and DS-2019's so that international students can secure visas and enroll in our programs.
 To be considered for undergraduate admission, international applicants are required to submit the following:

-- A letter of recommendation from professors or school counselors, to be sent directly to Gonzaga University.
+- A letter of recommendation from a professor or school counselor, to be sent directly to Gonzaga University.

 - Proof of English language proficiency adequate for undergraduate study at Gonzaga, which may be demonstrated by any of the following:

-- An official TOEFL score of at least 550 written/213 computer/80 internet-based administered and reported directly to Gonzaga University by the Educational Testing Service.
+- A TOEFL score of at least 550 written/213 computer/80 internet-based administered and reported directly to Gonzaga University by the Educational Testing Service.

-- An official IELTS score of 6 or higher administered and reported directly to Gonzaga University by the British Council.
+- An IIELTS score of 6 or higher administered and reported directly to Gonzaga University by the British Council.

 - An official ACT composite of 23 or higher and reported directly to Gonzaga University by ACT, Inc.

-- A new SAT Evidence Based Reading and Writing score greater than 580 and a new SAT Math score greater than 550.
+- A new SAT Evidence Based Reading and Writing score greater than 550.

 - Successful completion of the course of study offered by Gonzaga University’s ESL Program with faculty recommendation.